ClementLegros/ClementLegros/README.md

 ### 👨‍💻 About Me :

-- Je suis étudiant en licence à l'iut d'Orsay.
+- Student
-- J'ai pour objectif de devenir développeur web fullstack.
+- Want to became a fullstack web developper

 ---